-A supervising dentist would have to participate in drafting the practice agreement and could supervise no more than four dental therapists.
-A health facility or agency could not require a dentist to enter into a written practice agreement with a dental therapist as a condition of employment.
+A supervising dentist must participate in drafting the practice agreement and may supervise up to four dental therapists.
+A health facility or agency cannot require a dentist to enter into a written practice agreement with a dental therapist as a condition of employment.